 - Jobcentre Plus (your local job centre).

-- Newspapers.
-For example, the Birmingham Mail has jobs on a Thursday.
+- Local newspapers - for example, the Birmingham Mail features a jobs section every Thursday.

 You can also contact Shell LiveWIRE.
 Established in 1982, this programme offers free online business advice and funding for young entrepreneurs (16-30 year olds).